What We Do

 We have expertise with 31 neurological conditions, offering unique multi-neuro peer support through face-to-face groups and social media, regardless of diagnosis.
 To us, it is the value of their lived experience that makes all the difference.
 People discuss, review and contribute, it is their voice, we just turn up the volume.

 In partnership with people with long-term conditions and psychologists at Teesside University, we have created a new self-management tool, MyLifeTool, to support people with any long-term condition in their self-management journey.

 MyLifeTool recognises how creative activity can support people to reflect on their self-management journey and we have developed a creative self-management group programme and activity sheets which can be used alongside MyLifeTool.

-Visit mylifetool.co.uk for more information.
+Visit mylifetool.co.uk for more information and resources.